sonata-project/SonataAdminBundle/docs/reference/security.rst

 Configuration
 ~~~~~~~~~~~~~

-Only the security handler is required to determine which type of security to use.
+The security handler is required to determine which type of security to use.
+In case of using ACL you MUST set ``acl_user_manager`` parameter, the other other ones
-The other parameters are set as default, change them if needed.
+are set as default, change them if needed.

 Using roles: